 To set this up, toggle the checkbox on, enter your email address in this box (or multiple addresses, comma separated) and Sitebulb will send you a friendly email whenever your audit is finished:

 This is the cherry on the cake of the scheduling feature.
-It allows you to build a fully automated workflow where Sitebulb can run audits in the background and automatically save the export files in a location of your choosing - either on your local machine or in a shared cloud drive that your whole team can access.
+It allows you to build a fully automated workflow where Sitebulb can run audits in the background and automatically upload the export files to Google Sheets once and audit has finished running.
+This saves the manual legwork of doing it once an audit is complete, and enables you to build out some nifty automated systems - for example, pushing data to Google's Looker Studio (check out our Looker Studio guide here).

-While the custom save location works for any audit, it is most powerful when you use it alongside recurring audits.
+While the 'auto-upload to sheets' function works for any audit, it is most powerful when you use it alongside recurring audits.

 The features combine to allow you to set up fully automated workflows, such as: